open-telemetry/opentelemetry-java-examples/website_docs/automatic_instrumentation.md

 ---
-Title: "Automatic Instrumentation"
+Title: Automatic Instrumentation
 Weight: 3
 ---

 Automatic instrumentation with Java uses a Java agent JAR that can be attached to any Java 8+ application.
 It dynamically injects bytecode to capture telemetry from many popular libraries and frameworks.
 It can be used to capture telemetry data at the "edges" of an app or service, such as inbound requests, outbound HTTP calls, database calls, and so on.
-To instrument application code in your app or service, use [Manual Instrumentation](manual_instrumentation.md)
+To instrument application code in your app or service, use [Manual Instrumentation](../manual_instrumentation)

 ## Setup